OBiLab/NGSEvolBio/02-Project-02.md

 ## The biological question
 We have sequenced the whole mitochondrial genome and 2.2Mb of the Y chromosome in 20 individuals from the CEU population included in the [HapMap](http://hapmap.ncbi.nlm.nih.gov/) project.
-We want to compare how the male and female effective population sizes changed through time and understand the role of sex-biased processes in the evolution of a **NE CHIARA ??????** European population.
+We want to compare how the male and female [effective population sizes (Ne)](http://www.nature.com/scitable/topicpage/genetic-drift-and-effective-population-size-772523) changed through time and understand the role of sex-biased processes in the evolution of the European population.

-We will use a Bayesian method, Bayesian Skyline Plot, that co-estimates the genealogy, the demographic history and the substitution-model parameters from aligned sequences.
+We will use a Bayesian method, Bayesian Skyline Plot, that co-estimates the genealogy, the demographic history (through the Ne) and the substitution-model parameters from aligned sequences.
 Take some time to read this [review](https://pgl.soe.ucsc.edu/ho11.pdf) about the methods.

-**Bayesian inference CHIARA**
+Take some time to read about [Bayesian Inference](https://en.wikipedia.org/wiki/Bayesian_inference), and its [application in phylogeny](https://en.wikipedia.org/wiki/Bayesian_inference_in_phylogeny).

 ############################################